 Cobwebs are easy to spot because they resemble a tangled mass of netting made after Ms. Spider had one too many.

-Cobweb has many important qualities.
-It was commonly used in the Alps to make fabrics for painting throughout the 16th century.
+More importantly, cobweb has many valuable qualities.
+Spider silk was commonly used in the Alps to make fabrics for painting throughout the 16th century.
 It’s also chock full of antifungal and antiseptic goodness, as well as vitamin K, making it a popular folk remedy in first aid to this day.

 Conversely, spider webs can be made by most other web-spinning spider families.
 They’re well-designed and will be a flat net, funnel, or similar structure designed to protect egg sacs or capture prey.

-Spider webs have similar medicinal qualities, but some care must be taken to ensure the web doesn’t belong to a venomous species.
+Spider webs have similar medicinal qualities, but some care must be taken to ensure the web doesn’t isn’t inhabited by a black widow spider or similar dangerous species.

 Getting Rid of Spider Webs and Cobwebs

-There are a lot of methods out there, such as using bleach water, but these can often be quite impractical or even damage your furniture or wallpaper.
+There are a lot of methods out there to remove webs, such as using bleach water.
+However, these can often be quite impractical or even damage your furniture or wallpaper.
 The following methods are generally safe and effective for around the home and even outside.